CodeYellowBV/backbone-crux/README.md

 It's impossible to to retrieve attributes with a `.` in the name.
 You can use `get` instead:
 `model.dot('nestedModel1.nestedCollection2.nestedIdOfModel3').get('foo.bar')`

+# patch

+## Backbone.View.stickit.addBinding.js

+Marionette has the nifty `@ui` syntax to refer to html elements, but stickit does not.
+This patch enables the `ui@` syntax for stickit bindings.

 ## Changelog